mariadb-developers/wordle-game-clone/README.md

   in the **pom.xml** file).
 - [Apache Maven](https://maven.apache.org).
 - [Node.js](https://nodejs.org)
 - MariaDB server.
-If you don't want to install anything extra, try creating a
+If you don't want to install anything extra, try creating a [free SkySQL account](https://mariadb.com/products/skysql)).
-  [free SkySQL account](https://mariadb.com/products/skysql)).
+  [Docker](https://hub.docker.com/u/mariadb) is also a good option.
 - An SQL client tool like `mariadb`, DBeaver, or an SQL integration for your IDE.